Beginning in Magic

 In the mid-70s, I began my study of magic as a young adult.
 I was interested in Card Magic and Coin Magic.

-I enjoyed my magic books, although it was sometimes difficult, if not impossible, to interpret a sleight from the written word.
+I enjoyed my magic books, although it was sometimes difficult, if not impossible, to interpret a magic sleight from the written word.
 As for mentors, I never had one.
 I made the best of what resources I had and learned a lot from what I could extract from my books.
 Unfortunately, learning only from books, some sleights or tricks, would be impossible for me to process, leaving my development handicapped in some areas.

 My primary interest was card magic.
 It always fascinated me.
 From the stage magicians who would pluck cards out of the air, almost endlessly, to the Close-Up Magicians who would find a previously signed card, inside an envelope, inside a zippered compartment in a wallet.